neilsf/xc-basic3/README.md

        xcbasic3 example.bas example.prg --target=vic20

 6. If you get a compilation error and you think it's a bug, please report it on GitHub.
 Please include the full BASIC listing in your report.
 7. If the program crashes, try compiling without optimizing.
-In many cases it solves the problem and it means that the bug is in the optimizer:
+In many cases it solves the problem and it means that the bug is in the optimizer.

        xcbasic3 example.bas example.prg --optimize=false

-8. I'll be very thankful if you report any errors here on GitHub.

 ## Compiling from source